-Also known as the tactile learner.
+Kinesthetics are the doers.
+They are also known as the tactile learner.
 However, kinesthetic learners rely on much more than the mere stimulus provided by touch.
 Kinesthetic learners depend on the performance of a task.
 They prefer the hands-on approach.
 They like to finish what they start, and they enjoy the satisfaction that comes with completion of a project.
 They are very task-oriented and performance-oriented individuals.
 Therefore, they require the opportunity to demonstrate their abilities through performance in order to learn it effectively.
 Frustration mounts when they are denied this opportunity, which is why many topics of study can pose limitations.
 Fields of expertise that are inactive are commonly frustrating or dissatisfying.
 Kinesthetic learners are stimulated by action and motivated by the finished product.
 Kinesthetic learners often perform manual labor both in blue collar as well as professional fields of work.
 In the traditional classroom setting, kinesthetic learners more than any other kind, must learn to rely heavily upon their secondary learning style to succeed.

 Kinesthetics assimilate information through touch and movement.
-Their memory is stimulated via their neuro-muscular neurons via practice and repetition.
+Their memory is stimulated via their neuromuscular neurons via practice and repetition.
 Kinesthetic learners — whether it’s an instrument played, construction, dance, or athletics — all employ excellent body memory.
 Body memory is a combination of proprioception, gross and fine motor coordination, balance, and the stimulation of touch.

 Kinesthetics are motivated by performance and production.
 They want to be active in doing something that reveals results once they are finished.
+They are proactive individuals who are ready to go.
+These are the ones always looking for the green light.
+Few put their hands the plow better than a kinesthetic.

 Action and reaction are their keys.
+Repetition may be important.
 Kinesthetics are high energy people who require demonstration & practice in order to process.
 They often enjoy manual labor in varying types of work or professions.
 They are not sedentary individuals.
 They generally want to be on the go and keep moving.
 Their performance level peaks when they are kept busy.
 Kinesthetics prefer projects.
 Give them something to do.
 If they’re not actively participating, they either struggle or fail to engage, and may bore easily losing motivation to learn.

 Kinesthetics are task-oriented individuals who require engagement and participation.
 Kinesthetic learners prefer activities by which they can process, practice and perfect their skills.
 These can be very high energy people.
 They excel at hand-eye coordination.
 They love working with their hands, doing projects, and remaining active or staying busy.
 In the classroom, these are often the note-takers.
 Writing is a very apt hand-eye exercise they can utilize which stimulates their memory through the building of neural pathways on that particular subject.
 They enjoy being able to measure their work, knowing what to anticipate, and with defined dates or terms by which they can calculate themselves accordingly.
 They genuinely enjoy the process, but true fulfillment comes only when a project is completed.